KristinTsui/perturbation_model/README.md

 Load the finetuned model to further finetune using Preturbation_Prediction.ipynb

-Update 22/03/24: Please ignore the DVC files, could not establish connection to my google drive.
+Update 22/03/24: Please ignore the DVC files, could not establish connection to google drive.
 Please use the provided link to download the finetuned model.

 ## Design Doc
 Current Goals: